-The honors college houses 5 small classrooms with class sizes capped at 20 students, with the exception of English writing capped at 15 students.
+The honors college houses 5 small classrooms with a small class size of at most 20 students, with the exception of English writing, which has a class size of no more than 15 students.
 These classrooms are not just for Honors classes though, we also house graduate classes and others as well.
 Each classroom also contains a variety of student art work.

 Faculty are aided by the multi-media equipment within the classrooms as well, including projectors, touch screens, wireless mice, VCR, CD-R, LCD flat panel touch screens, full audio, and a DVD player.
 All of the classrooms also provide wireless Internet connections and now support recording video presentations straight to a USB drive.
 For instructions, click here.